willkoehler/docs/rails.md

     bundle exec some-command

 This means you will use `"bundle exec"` all the time when working within your rails app.

+###Bundler in stand-alone Ruby apps
+To use Bundler in a Ruby app, add a require statement to your main application file.

+    require "bundler"

+This allows Bundler to control the load path and give the application access to the gems/versions called out in the Gemfile.

+When you run your app with `bundle exec`, Bundler automatically includes itself in the application.
+In this case, the `require "bundler"` line is redundant.

+To have Bundler automatically include all the gems in the Gemfile, add a Bundler.require statement to your main application file.

+    Bundler.require(:default)

 ###Bundler doesn't always install gems in the standard system location
 When you install gems with `"bundle install"`, Bundler figures out the best place to put the